The Role of Oral Health in TMJ Disorders

 SUMMARY

 The health of the teeth and gums can play a role in TMJ disorders by influencing the stability of the bite and the postural tonus of the jaw muscles.
+Gum massage is important, and clay is healthier than most toothpastes.

 DENTAL HEALTH AND BITE STABILITY

-A stable bite is a fundamental requirement for TMJ health, but dental diseases can destabilize a bite by causing teeth to shift.
-A cavity on one side of a tooth can cause the neighboring tooth to tip into the space, which causes the opposite side of that neighboring tooth to tip upward in a way that interferes with the bite, which causes the jaw muscles to change their firing pattern in order to avoid the bite interference.
-Gum disease can shift a tooth by changing the shape of its bony socket. .
+Dental disease can destabilize a bite by causing teeth to shift.
+A cavity on one side of a tooth can cause the neighboring tooth to tip into the space, which causes the opposite side of that neighboring tooth to tip upward in a way that interferes with the bite.
+Gum disease can shift a tooth by changing the shape of its bony socket.
+Bite instability then reflexively increases jaw muscle tonus, because the teeth form a joint between the upper and lower jawbones, and joints are wired with protective reflexes that respond to any noxious sensory input by increasing the tonus in the muscles which cross that joint.

 Preventing dental and periodontal disease requires cleaning your teeth after you eat, massaging your gums frequently, and getting good routine dental care.
 The goal is not to sterilize your mouth or kill as many germs as possible, but to grow and maintain a healthy oral microbiome which protects your tissues from pathogens much like a healthy garden prevents weeds.
 Your oral microbiome health is affected not just by how often you brush and floss, but also by what you eat, how much stimulation your gums receive, and your overall state of health.